 If there’s one thing that I have learned along my Salesforce journey, it’s that there is no such thing as a typical Salesforce user.
 Companies big and small, public and private, in Australia and overseas – Salesforce is being used literally everywhere.

 As such, there is also no typical client of TrainTheCrowd which means as an instructor we get to visit some different and interesting places.

-Recently, we completed an exciting training project for Southern Cross Austereo, which among the many things it does, is the organisation behind the TripleM radio network.
+Recently, we completed an exciting training project for Southern Cross Austereo, which among many things, is the organisation behind the TripleM radio network.
 For this particular instructor – a long-time fan of TripleM radio and a devout rock music follower – it was a great client to be working with.

 Waiting at reception upon arrival at the radio office for Day 1 of the Adelaide training, I couldn’t help but to overhear the receptionist field an incoming call.
 “Oh you must be referring to The Superjesus playing in our boardroom this Thursday morning.
 You need to win tickets to attend that”.

-As a long-time fan of The Superjesus, a mental note was made – they’ll be in the building this coming Thursday.
+As a long-time fan of The Superjesus, a mental note was made – they’ll be in the building on Thursday.

 After a couple of great days of training – contacts established, friendships formed – I mustered up the courage to ask about what was happening.
 “So I hear The Superjesus are coming in on Thursday – what does a guy like me need to do to attend an event like that?”
 Before I know it, I’m given an after-hours pass and instructions to let myself in to the boardroom – aka “My Salesforce Training Room” – early on Thursday where the band will be playing a few songs for a live-to-air broadcast.
 Sweet!